kempisabelmaddie/IoT_PolyU/smartwatch/pill_alarm_program/Tutorial/Tutorial3.md

 ### 2.3) Turn on light when alarm is on

-According to the official Arduino website, we use "digitalWrite" to turn the LED light on and off, the source can be found here: https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/
+According to the official Arduino website, we use "digitalWrite" to turn the LED light on and off.
+LOW means on, HIGH means off.
+The source can be found here: https://www.arduino.cc/reference/en/language/functions/digital-io/digitalwrite/

 Write the following 2 lines to the BLYNK_WRITE function: